Breaking News: Taglines

 Correfocs

 A carrefoc is like a giant firework sparkler.
-Really, it’s several sparkers attached to a poll, which festival-goers, usually those dressed as demons, spin around in a loud and brilliant display.
+Really, it’s several sparkers attached to a pole or pitchfork, which members of the collas, usually those dressed as demons, spin around in a loud and brilliant display.

 Espinagades